Loyer leads Davidson against Duquesne after 20-point performance | WTOP News

 Davidson, North Carolina; Monday, 7 p.m.
 EST

-BOTTOM LINE: Davidson hosts the Duquesne Dukes after Foster Loyer scored 20 points in Davidson’s 72-65 loss to the Rhode Island Rams.
+BOTTOM LINE: Davidson faces the Duquesne Dukes after Foster Loyer scored 20 points in Davidson’s 72-65 loss to the Rhode Island Rams.

-The Wildcats have gone 9-1 in home games.
-Davidson is second in the A-10 scoring 76.4 points while shooting 48.7% from the field.
+The Wildcats have gone 9-1 at home.
+Davidson has a 4-1 record in games decided by 3 points or fewer.

-The Dukes are 1-9 in conference matchups.
-Duquesne is 4-6 when it turns the ball over less than its opponents and averages 11.3 turnovers per game.
+The Dukes are 1-9 against A-10 opponents.
+Duquesne is 4-6 when it turns the ball over less than its opponents and averages 11.4 turnovers per game.

+The Wildcats and Dukes match up Monday for the first time in A-10 play this season.

-TOP PERFORMERS: Loyer is scoring 16.1 points per game with 3.3 rebounds and 3.5 assists for the Wildcats.
-Luka Brajkovic is averaging 12.3 points and 4.9 rebounds while shooting 62.6% over the past 10 games for Davidson.
+TOP PERFORMERS: Loyer is shooting 44.5% from beyond the arc with 2.6 made 3-pointers per game for the Wildcats, while averaging 16 points and 3.5 assists.
+Luka Brajkovic is averaging 12.3 points over the past 10 games for Davidson.

-Amir “Primo” Spears is shooting 35.8% and averaging 11.3 points for the Dukes.
-Tre Williams is averaging 7.4 points over the last 10 games for Duquesne.
+Kevin Easley Jr. is averaging 11.1 points and 6.7 rebounds for the Dukes.
+Jackie Johnson III is averaging 0.8 made 3-pointers over the last 10 games for Duquesne.

 LAST 10 GAMES: Wildcats: 8-2, averaging 73.8 points, 32.0 rebounds, 12.1 assists, 3.8 steals and 2.7 blocks per game while shooting 46.6% from the field.
 Their opponents have averaged 70.5 points per game.